smutt/rssac002-web-api/README.md

 The values for each date in a week are summed together.
 If the value for a date is `null`, a value of `0` is used instead.

-For `zone-size` data for all root zone serial numbers is returned.
+For `load-time` and `zone-size` data for all root zone serial numbers is returned.
+Values are not summed together.

 For `instances-detail` setting `week` has no effect.